Ken Bastida

-Ken Bastida (born December 30, 1956) is a former broadcast journalist who most recently anchored at KPIX-TV, the CBS station in San Francisco.
+Ken Bastida (born December 30, 1956) is a former broadcast journalist who most recently anchored at KPIX-TV, the CBS affiliate in San Francisco.

 Bastida holds a bachelor's degree in Broadcast Communication Arts from San Francisco State University and was inducted into the university's Hall of Fame in May 2008.
 Bastida began his career as a Bay Area radio host in 1978.
 Since then, he held on-air positions at numerous Bay Area radio stations, including KFRC, KGO, KMEL, K101, KFYI and KCBS.
 For a time, Bastida hosted Landscape Smart, a landscaping show on HGTV.

 He joined KPIX as a reporter in 1990 and retired from television news after his final broadcast at the station on October 29, 2021.